Low Scaling Quantum Chemistry (LSQC) Program

 GEBF

-Within the GEBF approach, the total energy of a macromolecule can be directly obtained from the energies of a series of subsystems, which can be obtained from running conventional quantum chemistry calculations.
-The approach can lead to good results for close-shell systems with localized electrons, such as biomolecules and polymers.
-For systems with hundreds and even thousands of atoms, the GEBF-X approach allows full quantum mechanical (QM) calculations at the X level to be accessible on ordinary workstations.
+In the GEBF approach, the total energy of a macromolecule is directly obtained from the energies of a series of subsystems, which are computed using conventional quantum chemistry methods.
+This approach provides accurate results for closed-shell systems with localized electrons, such as biomolecules and polymers.
+For large systems with hundreds or even thousands of atoms, the GEBF-X approach enables full quantum mechanical (QM) calculations at the X level on standard workstations.

-The calculations of electrostatically embedded subsystems at various theoretical levels can be done with existing quantum chemistry programs.
-In this version, only Gaussian program is supported for subsystem calculations.
+Electrostatically embedded subsystems can be calculated at various theoretical levels using existing quantum chemistry programs.
+Currently, only the Gaussian program is supported for subsystem calculations.

-The single point calculation (SP) at semi-empirical method (AM1, PM3, PM6, etc), HF, DFT and electronic correlation method (MP2, MP3, MP4, CCSD, CCSD(T)) is available in current version.
-And the geometry optimization (Opt), frequency (Freq), IR intensity, Raman intensity, zero-point energy, enthalpy, Gibbs free energy, dipole moment, static polarizability, hyperpolarizability and NMR are also available in this version.
+The current version supports single-point calculations (SP) using semi-empirical methods (AM1, PM3, PM6, etc.), HF, DFT, and electron-correlation methods (MP2, MP3, MP4, CCSD, CCSD(T)).
+Additionally, geometry optimization (Opt), frequency (Freq), IR and Raman intensities, zero-point energy, enthalpy, Gibbs free energy, dipole moment, static polarizability, hyperpolarizability, and NMR calculations are also available.

 PBC-GEBF

-Within the PBC-GEBF approach, the ground-state energy per unit cell for molecular crystals or liquids of small molecules can be readily available at various theoretical levels.
-For these systems, a molecule is automatically taken as a fragment (by default).
-Specially, one can obtain PBC-GEBF-X (X=MP2, CCSD, DFT, HF, …) energies for periodic systems mentioned above.
+In the PBC-GEBF approach, the ground-state energy per unit cell for molecular crystals or liquids of small molecules can be easily obtained at various theoretical levels.
+For these systems, molecules are automatically treated as fragments by default.
+Specifically, PBC-GEBF-X (X = HF, DFT, MP2, CCSD, CCSD(T), etc.) energies can be calculated for the periodic systems mentioned above.

 CIM

-Within the CIM approach, electronic correlation equations are solved within the representation of occupied and virtual localized molecular orbitals.
-For a target molecule, the clusters are built from localized molecular orbitals automatically by the program.
-The approximate correlation energy of the target molecule is obtained from the correlation energy contributions of a series of clusters, which are solved independently.
-Single point energy at CIM-MP2 and CIM-RI-MP2 levels is available in current version.
-In addition, conventional MP2 and RI-MP2 calculations for medium-sized systems are also supported.
+In the CIM approach, electronic correlation is treated using localized molecular orbitals for both occupied and virtual spaces.
+For a target molecule, clusters are automatically generated from localized molecular orbitals by the program.
+The approximate correlation energy of the molecule is then obtained by summing the correlation contributions from a series of independently solved clusters.
+The current version supports single-point energy calculations and geometry optimization at the CIM-MP2 and CIM-RI-MP2 levels.
+Additionally, conventional MP2 and RI-MP2 calculations for medium-sized systems are also available.

 References

-Publications using GEBF module should cite the following references:
+Publications using GEBF or PBC-GEBF module should cite the following references:

-Publications using CIM module should cite the following references:
+Publications using CIM or PBC-CIM module should cite the following references:

 Contacts